als244/ml_dataflow/README.md

 This repo is structured as a collection of libraries to help foster a robust, transparent, & performant ecosystem for machine learning and other accelertor-centric workloads.
 The transition to heterogeneous computing environments (CPUs + GPUs/TPUs/FPGAs/etc.) has posed challenges for portability and efficency.
 Dataflow processing, consistenting of concurrent streams and asynchronous data-movement, is fundamental to all AI workloads, yet we lack a quality way of expressing these types of programs.

 The current ecosystem lies at the extremes:
-- ***Optimizing for performance***: Custom-built solutions targeting a specific computing environment (specific architectures, known: # of acccelerators, bandwdiths, memory capacities, etc)
+- ***Optimizing for performance***: Custom-built solutions targeting a specific computing environment (specific architectures, known: # of acccelerators, bandwidths, memory capacities, etc)
     - Lacks portability
     - High development cost
 - ***Optimizing for convenience***: High-level frameworks such as PyTorch or JAX